Odeyiany2/Odeyiany2/README.md

 <br/>

- 🌱 I’m currently learning more on **Machine Learning and Open Source Contributions**
+ 🌱 I’m currently learning **Machine Learning and Data Science with Python**

  👯 I’m also open to collaborations on **Data Science/Machine Learning Projects**